MirageNet/Mirage/doc/docs/guides/game-objects/spawn-object.md

 The actual flow of internal operations that takes place for spawning game objects is:
 -   Prefab with Network Identity component is registered as spawnable.
--   game object is instantiated from the Prefab on the server.
+-   A game object is instantiated from the Prefab on the server.
--   Game code sets initial values on the instance (note that 3D physics forces applied here do not take effect immediately).
+-   The game code sets initial values on the instance (note that 3D physics forces applied here do not take effect immediately).
 -   `ServerObjectManager.Spawn` is called with the instance.
--   The state of the SyncVars on the instance on the server are collected by calling `OnSerialize` on [Network Behaviour] components.
+-   The state of the SyncVars on the instance on the server is collected by calling `OnSerialize` on [Network Behaviour] components.
--   A network message of type `ObjectSpawn` is sent to connected clients that includes the SyncVar data.
+-   A network message of the type `ObjectSpawn` is sent to connected clients that include the SyncVar data.
--   `OnStartServer` is called on the instance on the server, and `isServer` is set to `true`
+-   `OnStartServer` is called on the instance on the server, and `IsServer` is set to `true`
 -   Clients receive the `ObjectSpawn` message and create a new instance from the registered Prefab.
 -   The SyncVar data is applied to the new instance on the client by calling OnDeserialize on Network Behaviour components.
--   `OnStartClient` is called on the instance on each client, and `isClient` is set to `true`
+-   `OnStartClient` is called on the instance on each client, and `IsClient` is set to `true`
--   As game play progresses, changes to SyncVar values are automatically synchronized to clients.
-This continues until game ends.
+-   As game-play progresses, changes to SyncVar values are automatically synchronized to clients.
+This continues until the game ends.
 -   `ServerObjectManager.Destroy` is called on the instance on the server.
--   A network message of type `ObjectDestroy` is sent to clients.
+-   A network message of the type `ObjectDestroy` is sent to clients.
 -   `OnNetworkDestroy` is called on the instance on clients, then the instance is destroyed.

 ### Player Game Objects

-Player game objects in the HLAPI work slightly differently to non-player game objects.
+Player game objects in the HLAPI work slightly differently from non-player game objects.
 The flow for spawning player game objects with the Network Manager is:
 -   Prefab with `NetworkIdentity` is registered as the `PlayerPrefab`
--   Client connects to the server
+-   The client connects to the server
 -   Client calls `AddPlayer`, network message of type `MsgType.AddPlayer` is sent to the server
--   Server receives message and calls `CharacterSpawner.OnServerAddPlayer`
+-   The server receives the message and calls `CharacterSpawner.OnServerAddPlayer`
--   game object is instantiated from the Player Prefab on the server
+-   A game object is instantiated from the Player Prefab on the server
 -   `ServerObjectManager.AddCharacter` is called with the new player instance on the server
 -   The player instance is spawned - you do not have to call `ServerObjectManager.Spawn` for the player instance.
 The spawn message is sent to all clients like on a normal spawn.
 -   A network message of type `Owner` is sent to the client that added the player (only that client!)